jzeyl/3D-Slicer-Scripts/README.md

 # 3D Slicer Automation Python Scripts
-This repository includes Python scripts for running commands for 3D Slicer 4.10.1 using the built-in interpreter.
+3D Slicer software has a [scripts repository](https://www.slicer.org/wiki/Documentation/Nightly/ScriptRepository) for automating tasks in the software using the software's built-in interpreter.
 Using these scripts greatly speeds up repetitive tasks for loading and processing volumes that would otherwires require repetative button-clicking the GUI while working through many files.

+The present repository is a collection of some of my personal Python scripts I have used for running commands for 3D Slicer 4.1 and Slicer 5.
 The scripts automatically create segmentation nodes and markup nodes with unique identifier for each volume/specimen.
 There are several functions to run specific effects available through the GUI (e.g., segmentation effects, modifications to markup display) using those segmentation and markup nodes.

-Scripts are based on modifications of the 3D Slicer nightly scripts repository https://www.slicer.org/wiki/Documentation/Nightly/ScriptRepository and 3D Slicer source code https://github.com/Slicer/Slicer.
+These scripts cover my particular analysis for (1) the [setup of segmentations and effects given a volume that has been imported](##1.-creating-data-for-the-first-time) and (2) [importing from a folder](##2.-importing-data-from-a-folder,-setting-resolutions), (3) [miscellaneous scripts](##-3.-Miscellaneous-scripts:), and script to quantify medial thickness (thickness.py).

 ## 1. Creating data for the first time
 First, create a unique ID code, resolution, and file path for the folder where the volume is located are created.